LinkedIn Message Templates: 12 Ready-to-Send Examples (2026)

 Template 11: Asking for a referral from a connection at a target company

 Hi [Name], I hope you are well.
-I wanted to ask whether you would be comfortable referring me for the [Job Title] role at [Company].
+I wanted to ask whether you would be comfortable referring me for the [Job Title] role at [Company] — I noticed it is open on their careers page.
 I think my background in [relevant area] is a strong match, and I know that employee referrals carry weight in the process.

 No pressure at all if it does not feel right.
 I would be happy to send my CV so you can get a sense of my background before deciding.